swap-dot-io/swap-io-clmm/SECURITY.md

+# swap.io CLMM Audit

+The Swap.io CLMM smart contract is a fork of the Raydium CLMM and has been audited by the Raydium team.
+You can view the audit report [here](https://github.com/raydium-io/raydium-docs/blob/master/audit/OtterSec%20Q3%202022/Raydium%20concentrated%20liquidity%20(CLMM)%20program.pdf).

+Our own audit of the modifications is pending; however, the changes are minor and are very unlikely to introduce any security issues.

 # swap.io CLMM Bug Bounty Program

 The full bug bounty program for swap.io CLMM is now hosted on Hackenproof.
 You can find all the details at: